 To keep yourself out of trouble with your day job, read through company guidelines to see if there are any potential conflicts of interest with your side hustle, like a non-compete clause.
 You can also set up a meeting with HR to learn more, but don’t feel like you need to disclose too much about your side hustle.

 This won’t apply to all side hustles, but if your side hustle is at all related to your day job, it’s worth researching.

 Be realistic with yourself

 The downside of setting your hours is that it’s really freaking hard to turn off.
-I still struggle with this because I love what I do and I see the benefit of working even more — my income goes up.
+Many people struggle with this because you love what you do and see the benefit of working even more — your income goes up.
 But, turning off and taking a break will keep you from burning out.